Skip to content

 You can also set the type field in replace to PatchReplaceType.Module, in which case the replacement will be used as the entire module’s code.
 This completely overrides it, breaking other extensions that patch the same module, so use it wisely.

 When match is a regex and replacement is a function, it will be passed the groups matched in the regex.
 This is useful for capturing and reusing the minified variable names.
+You can use \i as a shorthand to match minified variable names.

 Inside of patches, you have access to module, exports, and require.
 You can use the Webpack require function to load your own Webpack modules.